spencern/reaction-google-analytics/README.md

 # Google Analytics - Reaction Package

-The is the Google Analytics module for Reaction Commerce.
+This is the Google Analytics module for Reaction Commerce.

 Example use: